The Ultimate Guide To Bell Tents

 The Seek Society is a community based, earth conscious business specialising in quality camping and outdoor essentials, and bell tents are our specialty.
 We are adventurers, and travelers ourselves and want to provide other like-minded individuals with practical, high quality and sustainable outdoor products that you can enjoy for many years to come.
 The Seek Society is 100% Australian owned and family run business and we believe that by offering quality camping and outdoor essentials to those that respect the earth we can all make a difference.
 We’ve compiled the ultimate reference guide and how to for bell tents in Australia, our home country.

 “We are so happy that you’ve found The Seek Society, it means you’re searching for quality goods built to last in the great outdoors.
 Our bell tents have been designed to withstand the harshest environments here in Australia and abroad.
 There’s nothing quite like camping under quality canvas and we can’t wait to see where you venture to in your Seek bell tent.
-Long live simple living, and exploring this beautiful world, let’s get back to nature.” – Charity Turner (MD The Seek Society)
+Long live simple living, and exploring this beautiful world, let’s return to nature.” – Charity Turner (MD The Seek Society)

 Many different indigenous people groups have used canvas as a natural and breathable material for shelter for hundreds and hundreds of years.
 However, the first patented predecessor was the Sibley bell tent.
 This bell tent was invented by a military officer in the USA, Henry Hopkins Sibley.
 In the 1850’s after studying the Native American tipi Sibley produced his own compact version and later patented the Sibley bell tent in 1858.
 Sibley was the first to patent a conical version of this style of tent however it was not the first time a conical tent was used to house troops in various types of warfare.
 For the first appearance of what is currently known as the bell tent you have to revert back to the Byzantine army and reign of Emperor Maurice, approximately 582 – 602 A.D.